Inline Skating Tricks for Beginners

 As you land, your knees are bent.
 And once you land, bend your knees even more and sink low.
 Then, simply roll away from the landing spot.

-How do you jump bigger obstacles?
+How do you do big jumps bigger obstacles?
 The jumping technique remains the same.
 But you’ll have to build up more speed to fly over bigger objects.
-As you get better, you’ll start doing 180˚ and 360˚ jumps on rollerblades.
+And as you go up, be sure to move your feet to the side and your knees up.
+As you get better, you’ll start doing 180˚ and 360˚ forward and backward jumps on rollerblades pretty soon.

 Start off with your weight balanced evenly on your rollerblades and have your feet in the scissor position.
-But while your feet start out scissored, and one foot stands some distance ahead of the other.
+When your feet start out scissored, one foot stands some distance ahead of the other.

 Then, straighten your front leg.
-When you do that, the toe of your skate should rise up while the wheel at the heel stays on the ground.
+When you do that, the toe of your skate should rise up while the heel wheel stays on the ground.

 Being able to skate on one foot can really help your balance.
 This skill also comes in handy when performing a slew of other tricks.